rjollet/data-ops/SQL_challenge/README.md

   **The SQL script is in 5_add_rental_duration.sql drops the column duration if already exists, add the column and update the column to add the computed duration.

-  to get the duration we get the number of second in the interval from starts_at to ends_at the we convert it in number of half day. we remove 1 half-days because the first period is 3 half day. then we divide by 2 and truncate in order to get the integer division.
-Finally we had one to get the duration value.**
+  to get the duration we get the number of second in the interval from starts_at to ends_at we convert it in the number of half days. we remove 1 half-days because the first period is 3 half day. then we divide by 2 and truncate in order to get the integer division.
+Finally, we had one to get the duration value.**

   ```
   psql -h localhost -p 5432 -U squad --password < 5_add_rental_duration.sql